1993–94 in English football: Notable debutants

 15 September 1993: Darren Eadie, 18-year-old winger, makes his debut for Norwich City in their first-ever European fixture – the UEFA Cup first round first leg clash with Dutch side Vitesse Arnhem.

 22 September 1993: Robbie Fowler, 18-year-old striker, makes his debut for Liverpool in their 3–1 win at Fulham in the Football League Cup second round first leg.

 29 September 1993: Stephen Carr, 17-year-old Irish defender, makes his debut for Tottenham Hotspur in a Premier League fixture against Ipswich Town at Portman Road.

 3 November 1993: Ade Akinbiyi, 19-year-old striker, makes his debut as a substitute for Norwich City in their UEFA Cup second round, second leg fixture with Bayern Munich at Carrow Road, which ends in a 1–1 draw.

-7 December 1993: Kevin Campbell, 23-year-old striker, made his debut for Arsenal in a League Cup quarter-final match against Sheffield United at Highbury.

 4 May 1994: Michael Duberry, 17-year-old defender, played in Chelsea's final Premier League game of the season – a 2–1 home defeat by Coventry City.